GiorgiaFontana/ADM-HW3/README.md

 - Alex Onofri

 Content:
-- main.ipynb $\rightarrow$ the jupyter notebook that contains the script of all the exercises done (both practical and theoretical questions)
+- main.ipynb \rightarrow the jupyter notebook that contains the script of all the exercises done (both practical and theoretical questions)